 Fresh baby greens aroma.
-Mild vegetal character, notes of fennel and spearmint.
-Clean, lingering herbal finish.
+Balanced, creamy, delicate notes of mung bean and artichoke.
+Clean, vegetal, full-bodied finish.

 Garden: Taiwanese Bi Luo Chun Green Tea is only produced in the Sanxia (Three Gorges) District, on the south side of New Taipei City.
 Sanxia is the only region in Taiwan that has maintained the pre-modern system of tea farmers selling their fresh produce to centralized tea factories.
 Dozens of farms supply only a few factories.
 This is a relatively sustainable method that dates back to the Qing Dynasty.